getnamingo/registry/docs/minimal-data-set.md

 #### 1. Locate the Configuration File:

 Each component in your system (e.g., EPP server, Whois server) has a configuration file.
-These files are typically named config.php, or similar, depending on your setup.
+These files are typically named config.php, .env, or similar, depending on your setup.

 #### 2. Set Minimum Data to True: